 Kim Kardashian (West)

 Kim Kardashian rose to fame in a rather embarrassing way, but her net worth is sky high, estimated north (get it?) of $85 million.
 Somehow, her sex tape with singer Ray J was sold to and released by Vivid Entertainment in 2007; she later sued the company and settled for a reported five million dollars.
-A few months after the X-rated publicity came the premiere of Keeping Up with the Kardashians, which is now entering its 11th season.
+A few months after the X-rated publicity came the premiere of Keeping Up with the Kardashians, which has now completed its twelfth season.
 Is it a coincidence that Kim once worked for Paris Hilton, who also had a sex tape that helped turn her into a reality TV star?

 Kim has appeared on many other reality TV shows including Dancing With the Stars, Kourtney and Kim Take New York and Kourtney and Kim Take Miami.
 Her second marriage, to basketball player Kris Humphries, was the subject of the highly rated, two-part special Kim's Fairytale Wedding: A Kardashian Event.
 72 days after the wedding, which reportedly netted her $18 million in licensing fees, endorsement and broadcast deals, she filed for divorce.
 She is currently married to rapper Kanye West, who has quite a fortune of his own.